15 Common Website Errors Many Businesses Make!

 - Don’t fill the page with long paragraphs.

-Just like the layout, you don’t want to clutter the design with text.
-If you have long-form content on the website, create a clean, spacious design that divides the content into readable chunks.
+You don’t want to clutter the design with text.
+Create a clean, spacious design that divides the content into readable chunks if you have long-form content on the website.
 You can do that by adding ample white space, using images, and creating a better flow.

 - Do make it easily scannable.